 "She's a warrior," Jolie told USA Today.
 "I'm going to have to work very hard to give the Marvel Cinematic Universe the Thena they deserve."

-- Lia McHugh as Sprite, an ancient Eternal in the body of a child
+Among the other cast members is Lia McHugh as Sprite, an Eternal with the appearance of a child who can create life-like illusions.

 Eternals gay character explained